Humane Officers Program

 Humane Officer Employment

-You should be aware that, while more and more local governments are appointing humane officers, the majority of those in Wisconsin have not done so.
+Be aware that, while more local governments are appointing humane officers, the majority of those in Wisconsin have not done so.
 You will not find many humane officer jobs listed on the websites above.
-You may be better off starting as a self-employed independent contractor and approaching counties, towns, villages and cities in the part of the state where you want to work to sell them on the humane officer idea.
+You may consider starting as a self-employed independent contractor and approaching counties, towns, villages, and cities in the part of the state where you want to work as a humane officer.